fjgarlin/math_formatter/readme.md

 - Save configuration, populate that field with an expression (*ie: 3 * ( 4 + 7 + 6 ) * 6* ) and visit the node

+- Run unit tests: `./vendor/bin/phpunit -c web/core/phpunit.xml.dist web/modules/custom/math_formatter/`

 ## TODO

 - **IMPORTANT:** Improve string parsing method as at the moment the tokens need to be separated by space.

-- Dependency injection in *MathFormatter*.

-- Unit Tests and more testing in general.
+- Add more tests.